Consumer Cellular: Products

-Consumer Cellular offers low-cost, no-contract monthly cellphone plans with simple cutoff points to offer flexibility.
-Its cellphone selections include basic flip phones from Doro (of which the provider is the exclusive U.S. carrier) aimed toward seniors as well as budget and premium Android smartphones from Motorola and Samsung.
+Consumer Cellular sells no-contract monthly wireless plans with cutoff points.
+It sells phones such as basic flip phones from Doro (of which the provider is the exclusive U.S. carrier), aimed toward seniors, as well as budget and flagship Android smartphones from Motorola and Samsung.
 In 2015, Consumer Cellular also began supporting the iPhone.
 The company expanded beyond cellphones in 2018 with the introduction of GrandPad, a simplified tablet designed for older users.

 Marketing and awards

 Consumer Reports subscribers have rated Consumer Cellular highest in the magazine's annual review of cellphone service providers seven times.
 The magazine’s rankings are compiled from a survey of subscribers who grade carriers in eight different categories including value, voice and text quality, and customer support.

 Consumer Cellular has been ranked by J.D.
 Power as "#1 in Customer Service among Non-Contract Value Wireless Providers, 10 Times in a Row".
 The awards are based on the results of the J.D.
 Power 2016 V2 - 2020 V2 U.S. Wireless Non-Contract Customer Care Performance Studies and 2021 (V1) Wireless Customer Care Mobile Virtual Network Operator Performance Study, which focus on the experiences of wireless service customers who made a sales transaction with their current carrier.

 In June 2017, a consumer survey conducted by the customer experience firm Market Force Information named Consumer Cellular the favorite wireless cellphone carrier among non-contract providers for the second year in a row.
-Carriers were ranked in multiple categories to determine customer satisfaction and loyalty.
 Consumer Cellular came out on top for best value, best coverage, fewest dropped calls, easiest to change plan, and best flexibility, among others.

 Readers polled by PC Magazine ranked Consumer Cellular as top mobile carrier in its annual "Consumer Recommended" list for 2018.
-The rankings were based on a company’s net promoter score, with Consumer Cellular’s score of 87 out of 100 being described by the magazine as "user love that is almost unheard of in the tech world."
+The rankings were based on a company’s net promoter score, with Consumer Cellular’s score of 87 out of 100.
 Consumer Cellular has also been selected as "Favorite Wireless Carrier" by PC Magazine readers six years in a row in its "Reader’s Choice" survey.

 In 2024, Consumer Cellular entered a sponsorship deal with NASCAR Cup Series team RFK Racing to sponsor Brad Keselowski in multiple races during the 2024 season.
-During the 2025 season, they will continue to sponsor Keselowski and Ryan Preece.
+It has continued to sponsor Keselowski and Ryan Preece since then.